OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

    - **openid**

    > [!NOTE]
    > The `User.Read` permission may already be listed by default.
-It is a good practice not to ask for permissions that are not needed, so we recommend that you uncheck the box for this permission if your add-in does not actually need it.
+It's a good practice not to ask for permissions that are not needed, so we recommend that you uncheck the box for this permission if your add-in doesn't actually need it.

 1. Select the check box for each permission as it appears.
 After selecting the permissions that your add-in needs, select the **Add permissions** button at the bottom of the panel.